 Mobile Menu Button

-South Dakota Medicaid covers transportation for Medicaid recipients to medical appointments when:
+South Dakota Medicaid covers transportation for Medicaid recipients to medical appointments and in some instances to pick-up prescription drugs, durable medical equipment, and optical supplies when:

 • The medical service is covered and medically necessary.
 Note: For out of state services, this means that the service has been prior authorized by South Dakota Medicaid.